Lancelot Andrewes: During Elizabeth's reign

 In 1588, following a period as chaplain to Henry Hastings, 3rd Earl of Huntingdon, Lord President of the Council in the North, he became vicar of St Giles, Cripplegate, in the City of London, where he delivered striking sermons on the temptation in the wilderness and the Lord's Prayer.
 In a sermon (during Easter week) on 10 April 1588, he stoutly vindicated the Reformed character of the Church of England against the claims of Roman Catholicism and adduced John Calvin as a new writer, with lavish praise and affection.

 Yet, Andrewes was certainly no Calvinist.
 It has been said that he developed a proto-Arminian soteriology while at Cambridge and that he maintained this non-Calvinist theology throughout his life.
 He made it a point to refuse to repeat the common Calvinist slogans of his time.
-During the first half of the seventeenth century, he claimed that Calvinism was incompatible with civil government, preaching, and ministry.
+During the first half of the seventeenth century, he argued that Calvinism was incompatible with civil government, preaching, and ministry.
 Throughout his sermons, he unashamedly criticized Calvinist doctrine and practice.
 He has been referred to as an avant-garde conformist, which is understood as an implicitly proto-Arminian precursor to Laudianism and explicit English-Arminianism.
 He outright decried the translation and Calvinistic notes in the Geneva translation of the Bible.
 He taught that God condemned Cain for his own freely chosen sin and he denied that God unconditionally predestined any to salvation or that he unconditionally condemned anyone.
 He argued for soteriological synergism, using Lot's wife as a picture that one's salvation is not secure post-conversion apart from an ongoing and freely chosen cooperation with God's saving grace.
 John Overall and Andrewes were more sympathetic to the Remonstrants than the Calvinists at the time of the Synod of Dort.
 Andrewes, out of fear, denied his support for the Remonstrants when letters sent to him from that party were intercepted.
 He was not on friendly terms with the delegates to the synod and he made it clear that he did not support the results.
 He and the Remonstrants attempted to use the ecclesiological similarities between the Contra-Remonstrants and the Puritans to persuade James I not to involve himself in the Synod of Dort or to support the Remonstrant cause if he did.